i-mwangi/mantle/frontend/README.md

 ## Developer Notes: Demo Bypass for Verification

 - **'Maybe Later' behavior**: The farmer onboarding modal includes a "Maybe Later" button which sets a demo bypass flag allowing farmers to use most features without completing verification.
 This is intended for demos and testing only.
-- **Local storage keys**: `skipFarmerVerification` and `demoBypass` are set to `'true'` when the user clicks "Maybe Later".
-To re-enable verification prompts, remove these keys from the browser's localStorage or